-The Principal or the Principal's designee may exclude a student from attendance in all schools within the system for a period not to exceed five school days (short-term suspension) on the following grounds:
+Students may be excluded by the Principal or the Principal's designee from school or any school function for a period of up to five school days (short-term suspension) on the following grounds:

-- 1. Conduct constituting grounds for expulsion as hereinafter set forth; or - 2.
-Other violations of rules and standards of behavior adopted by the board of education or the administrative or teaching staff of the school, which occur on or off school grounds, if such conduct interferes with school purposes or there is a nexus between such conduct and school.
+- 1. Conduct that constitutes grounds for expulsion, whether the conduct occurs on or off school grounds; or - 2.
+Other violations of rules and standards of behavior adopted by the Board of Education or the administrative or teaching staff of the school, which occur on or off school grounds, if such conduct interferes with school purposes or there is a nexus between such conduct and school.